ValgulNecron/kasuki/readme.md

   - [X] Add a "delay" option to delay notification.
   - [X] Take [https://anilist.co/forum/thread/64835](https://anilist.co/forum/thread/64835) idea of generating image with a seiyuu and va role.
-  - [ ] Get all the register users of the server.
+  - [X] Get all the register users of the server.
-    — Working on it after finishing anime activity.
   - [X] Add studio search.
   - [X] Add commands that give the best waifu.